VirtoCommerce/vc-platform/README.md

     },
 ```
-   Open `VirtoCommerce.Platform.sln` solution in Visual Studion 2019 and press F5 or run via `dotnet` CLI by typing in the console the follow commands
+  - Open `VirtoCommerce.Platform.sln` solution in Visual Studion 2019 and press F5 or run via `dotnet` CLI by typing in the console the follow commands

    ```console
     cd src\VirtoCommerce.Platform.Web
    ```

-   install all required npm packages
+   - Install all required npm packages

    ```console
     npm ci
    ```

-   bundle all js scripts and css styles
+   - Bundle all js scripts and css styles

    ```console
     npm run webpack:build
    ```

-   run platform by dotnet CLI.
+   - Run platform by dotnet CLI.
 Note you can add `--no-build` flag to speed up start if you already compile solution.

    ```console
     dotnet run -c Development --no-launch-profile